-At the Buena Vista station, patterns of Sediment Oxygen Consumption (SOC) and ammonium regeneration were relatively distinct in the earlier period (1978-1980) with annual maxima occurring in mid July and late August, respectively (Fig. 4-1).
-In the period for which annual data are available (1983-1986), rates appear to be lower with seasonal peaks occurring about two months earlier in late April and mid-June, respectively.
-In addition, the range of rates observed in a given month is much greater for the recent period.
+At the Buena Vista station, patterns of Sediment Oxygen Consumption (SOC) and ammonium regeneration were relatively distinct in the earlier period (1978-1980) with annual maxima occurring in mid-July and late August, respectively (Fig. 4-1).
+In the period for which annual data are available (1983-1987), rates appear to be lower with seasonal peaks occurring about two months earlier in late April and mid-June, respectively.
+In addition, the range of rates observed in a given month is much greater for the recent period, as evidenced by the August, 1987 measurements.
 Ammonium and SOC data collected in early and late spring 1987 were near or slightly above the range of values observed during the 1984-1986 period.
-If data are grouped into four periods (Apr.- May; June - July; Aug. -Sept.; Oct. - Nov.), general comparisons can be made.
-Thus, we find that SOC values in the MDE data were lower from June through November, while ammonium fluxes were lower in the Aug. - Sept. period.
+However, SOC and NHA fluxes were quite low in the summer and late fall periods.
 The overall trend is highlighted in Fig. 4-2 where the ranges of rates in the two time periods are outlined and mean values of recently collected data are shown.
+The overall trend indicates that inter-annual temperature patterns are not a major factor.
+However, SOC and NH_A fluxes at this station were lower during the summer and fall of 1987.
+This decrease in flux magnitude may be due to lower levels of non-point run-off (as proposed in our conceptual model), but river flow data for the July-December 1987 period are not yet available to quantitatively consider this interpretation.